Vogtle Electric Generating Plant

-Each unit is a Westinghouse pressurized water reactor (PWR), with a General Electric steam turbine and electric generator.

-Units 1 and 2 were completed in 1987 and 1989, respectively.

-Each unit has a gross electricity generation capacity of 1,215 MW, for a combined capacity of 2,430 MW.
+The first two units are Westinghouse pressurized water reactors (PWR), with a General Electric steam turbine and electric generator.
+Units 1 and 2 were completed in 1987 and 1989, respectively, and have a gross electricity generation capacity of 1,215 MW, for a combined capacity of 2,430 MW.
 The twin natural-draft cooling towers are 548 ft tall and provide cooling to the plant's main condensers.